JimenaGaleano/jekyll-example/index.md

 ---
-layout: home
+layout: single
-title: Welcome Home!
+title: Welcome to Merequetengue!
 excerpt: This is a test excerpt
 header:
     image: /assets/images/trees.jpg